junoyoon/simpleupdatesiterepo/README.md

 ### 1. Checkout & Build

-With maven just run `mvn package`, and you will find jar in `target/juseppe-{version}-jar-with-dependencies.jar`
+With maven just run `mvn package`, and you will find jar in `target/juseppe.jar`

 ### 2. Run to serve plugins

 To run server with file watching in current directory (not the dir where jar located!)

-`java -jar juseppe-{version}-jar-with-dependencies.jar`
+`java -jar juseppe.jar`

 ### 3. Configure